Category Archives: Interviews with Artists

 You’re at an early stage of your career; where do you think your art is headed?

 That’s a good question.
 I can see it becoming more abstract in time.
 Historically, that seems to be how it goes with many sculptors.
-I can see me breaking down the human form and manipulating it more obviously.
+I can see myself breaking down the human form and manipulating it more obviously.
 My way of working is getting increasingly internalized, and my muscle memory has really developed to the point I’m often working without having to think everything through.
 As the process gets more automatic, it can get more creative.

 Return to Interviews with Artists